Thinking with My Dick: Composition and critical reception

 David Jeffries of AllMusic wrote, "jump right to the hedonistic 'Thinking with My D**k,' where the worlds of Pimp C and cloud rap collide, creating quite the druggy, strip-club spectacle."
 Derek Staples of Consequence of Sound regarded the song as misogynist, writing that it provides "a look back at Gates' vice-laden adolescence".

 TikTok use

 On March 1, 2022, at a Mardi Gras celebration in Lafayette, Louisiana, local man John E. Weatherall III took a video of another man, Steven Barbosa, dancing and rapping to the song while holding an American flag cup, with a woman in the background clapping.
 The video was posted on TikTok and immediately went viral; the song became significantly used in many videos on TikTok.
 In March 2022, the song was re-released as a single and peaked at number 37 on the Billboard Hot 100.
-Gates added the song to his album Khaza (2022) to increase sales.
+Gates added the song to his album Khaza (2022), increasing sales.

 At a concert at the Cajundome around May 2022, Gates brought Barbosa with him onstage during his performance of the song.